 My next favorite choice for a chicken salad sandwich is lavash.
 This flatbread is light and airy and has a subtle sweetness that pairs perfectly with the savory flavors of chicken salad.
 You can find lavash in Middle Eastern grocery stores or make your own at home.

 Lavash is typically served with meats and cheeses, but it’s also great as part of a sandwich.
-Its thinness means it’s not as heavy and filling as other types of bread, so you can pile on the fillings without worrying about breaking the bread apart.
+Its thinness means it’s not as heavy and filling as other types of bread, so I like to pile on the fillings and I don’t have to worry about breaking the bread apart.
 Plus, it adds a nice crunch to contrast the creamy texture of the chicken salad.

 If you’re looking for something light yet flavorful when making your next chicken salad sandwich, lavash should definitely be on your list!